Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Related Work

-However, the group fairness measures may hardly be compatible with each other, for example, the occurrence between equalised odds and demographic parity, or that between equalised calibration and equalised odds \citep{berk2021fairness,pleiss2017fairness,hardt2016equality}.
-Individual and group fairness such as demographic parity are also incompatible except in the case of trivial degenerate solutions.
-Moreover, three fairness criteria (\ie{} independence, separation, and sufficiency) are demonstrated not to be satisfied concurrently unless in degenerate cases \citep{barocas2019fairness}.
+However, the group fairness measures are often hardly compatible with each other, for example, the occurrence between \gls{eo} and \gls{dp}, or that between equalised calibration and \gls{eo}.
+Individual and group fairness, such as \gls{dp}, are also incompatible except in the case of trivial degenerate solutions.
+Moreover, three fairness criteria---independence, separation, and sufficiency---are demonstrated not to be satisfied concurrently unless in degenerate cases \citep{barocas2023fairness}.
 Furthermore, significant attention has been paid to compromising accuracy in the pursuit of higher levels of fairness \citep{friedler2019comparative,menon2018cost,corbett2017algorithmic,bechavod2017penalizing}.
-It is widely accepted that a constrained optimisation problem including additional fairness constraints likely results in worse accuracy than that solely aiming at maximising accuracy, although some researchers recently propose a few unique scenarios in which fairness and accuracy can be simultaneously improved \citep{pessach2021improving,wick2019unlocking}.
+It is widely accepted that introducing fairness constraints into an optimisation problem likely results in reduced accuracy compared to optimising solely for accuracy.
+However, some researchers have recently proposed a few unique scenarios where fairness and accuracy can be simultaneously improved \citep{pessach2021improving,wick2019unlocking}.